Welcome to Scripture Notes and your first tutorial using the program.

 At the top, I titled my collection note: “The Lord is the Liahona in our Wilderness”.

 To enter a tag into this field, just type the word or phrase and hit enter.
 That will lock it in and you can then add another tag.
-Clicking the “X” next to a tag will delete it.
+Clicking the “X” next to a tag will remove it.
 After you save this note you will see these tags in the tag pane if you click the icon on the left to open it.

 Click the category field dropdown to see what categories are available to you.
 None apply for this note so I won’t select any.
 You can select multiple categories if they apply and later on they will be valuable in doing advanced searches.